-If the market for a financial asset or non-listed securities is not active, the Group determines the fair value using valuation techniques.
+If the market for a financial asset is not active (also in respect of non-listed securities), the Exchange determines the fair value using valuation techniques.
 These include the use of recent arm's length transactions, reference to transactions in other virtually identical instruments, discounted cash flow analysis and option pricing models, using market information to the maximum extent and relying on information from the entity to the minimum extent.